yanzq95/DORNet/README.md

 ## Models

-Pretrained models on RGB-D-D can be found in  <a href="https://github.com/anonymousdsr/DORNet/tree/main/checkpoints">checkpoints</a> (The remaining pre-trained models will be released once the paper is accepted).
+Pretrained models can be found in  <a href="https://github.com/anonymousdsr/DORNet/tree/main/checkpoints">checkpoints</a>.

 ## Training